JuDFTteam/aiida-spirit/docs/source/user_guide/tutorial.rst

 	result = engine.run(CalculationFactory('spirit'), **inputs)

 we may want to ouput some results.
-In order to do that, we need to access the folder where the calculation outputs are created.
-In this example we want to get the mean magnetization for each direction.
-For that, we access the output file containing the final configuration and using ``numpy.mean`` we calculate the mean magnetization.
+Spirit provides the output of the calculation in the output nodes `output_parameters` and `magentization` where the initial and final magnetization is stored for each spin in the simulation.
+We can use this information for the final configuration and using ``numpy.mean`` calculate the mean magnetization.
 ::

 	# output results
-	ret = result['retrieved']
-	with ret.open('spirit_Image-00_Spins-final.ovf') as _file:
-	    spins_final = np.loadtxt(_file)
+        spins_final = result['magnetization'].get_array('final')
 	mag_mean = np.mean(spins_final, axis=0)

 	print(f'mean magnetization direction: {mag_mean}')